Margaret Aylward: Sisters of the Holy Faith

 Aylward was arrested in 1860 for 'failing to produce a child named Mary Matthews, who had been taken away and concealed from her parents for the purpose of being brought up in the Roman Catholic faith'.
-Matthews had been placed with a nurse in Saggart, Co.
-Dublin when her father had died and her mother had emigrated to the Bahamas.
+Matthews had been placed with a nurse in Saggart, County Dublin when her father had died and her mother had emigrated to the Bahamas.
 When her mother returned, Aylward was notified by Matthews' foster mother that she was missing.
-Aylward was acquitted of the charge of kidnapping but was found to be in contempt of court and served six months in jail.
+While, during the trial, Aylward reputedly "indicated that she desired to separate the child from her mother", she was not found guilty of kidnapping.
+She was, however, found to be in contempt of court and sentenced to six months in jail.
 Aylward continued her work after her release.

 Death and legacy

 Margaret Aylward (now Sister Mary Agatha) died on 11 October 1889.
 Aylward had continued wearing her own clothes and travelling after taking her religious vows.

 Historian Margaret Helen Preston argues that Aylward was unusual for the time that she lived in because she did not believe that poverty resulted from sin.
 Aylward referred to the poor as the 'Elect of God' and argued that God saw the poor as special because of their difficult circumstances.

 The Sisters of the Holy Faith still work around the world.